 It’s far more intelligent than just searching for words in a spreadsheet and making assumptions.
 This technology can essentially be trained to understand semantics instead.
 It does use word frequency, but it’s combined with the awareness of words and phrases that often appear next to each other.

 Text analysis also takes language into account, so will work across multiple regions.
-This is perfect if you’re doing employee surveys across different offices around the world – you’ll get instant reports and you won’t have to get lots of different teams to collate information.
+This is perfect if your survey results will be coming in from offices around the world – you’ll get instant reports and you won’t have to get lots of different teams to collate information.

 The best NLP technology out there can even be trained to understand your own internal phrases, jargon and miss-spelling.